 Also read: Hand Sanitizer Fire Starter Instructions

-NOT Recommended: Toilet Paper Roll and Lint Fire Starter
+NOT Recommended: Toilet Paper Roll

 In theory, it should work.
 However, like many things you find online, it doesn’t work as well as advertised.